 Each week of the course students will read a chapter of the textbook.
-Reading the textbook and taking notes is important for participation in the discussion (see below) because discussion questions posted by the professor will be based on what you have read.
+Reading the textbook and taking notes is important for completion of Brief Board assignments.

 Lecture notes:

 Lecture notes for each chapter of the textbook are posted on our Blackboard page in the lecture notes folder.
 These notes will be useful when studying for exams.
 Make sure to watch any video links or complete any suggested activities embedded in the PowerPoints.
 Lecture notes will be posted at least two weeks in advance.